aneldev/dynadux/doc/Debugging.md

 # 🎉 Your training is done

-Ones you reached this point you are mastering the Dynadux!
+Ones you reached this point, you are mastering the Dynadux!
 It is so simple!

 You can go further reading the Advanced but is not mandatory.